 At The General®, we realize ending a marriage is difficult and brings unanticipated challenges.
 With all the other changes going on in your life, we want to make obtaining affordable car insurance as easy as possible.

 If you’re divorced and searching for affordable car insurance, the best way to do so is by comparing online quotes.
-At The General®, you’ll receive your car insurance quote in 2 minutes or less.
+At The General®, you’ll receive your two minutes or less.
 If you like our rates–and we’re confident you will–you can continue the process and receive an insurance card in just 12 minutes.
 Then you’re good to get behind the wheel and drive.
 It really is that simple.